Why don’t you give a try to solve the problem by yourself before reading the article from here are array Sort 0 1 2?

 Using this idea we can solve this problem with 2 passes O(~2N) time complexity and O(1) space.
 Here’s the python code:

 Solution 2: Three-Way Partitioning (Single pass)

-So in the worst case, for each item, we need to do extra logn amount of work to be able to complete the sort.
-And we know that worst-case space complexity for the merge sort is O(n), which we don’t want.
+So in the worst case, for each item, we need to do an extra logn amount of work to be able to complete the sort.
+And we know that the worst-case space complexity for the merge sort is O(n), which we don’t want.

 So the one thing that comes into our mind after solving the problem from the above approach is, “Can we have a more efficient algorithm than using these conventional sorting algorithms?”

 The answer is YES.
 We can take advantage of the fact there are just 3 distinct values scattered in the array.

 Let’s try to change that partition function such that our colours get organised in one pass.